haxtheweb/edtechjoker/draft-outline.md

 ## Week 4-5: JS Ecosystem
 - Tooling, how people work in industry, different projects (high level)
 - Hello world a palooza.
 Set up a working deployed copy of each, review the code on GitHub.
 What are the similarities, what are the differences in repo structure?
 Look at the syntax of a js/template file from each.
 What is vanilla and what seems to be library specific?
-- Quiz at the end of this section to verify fundamental knowledge

 ## Week 6-8: Web components (project 1)
 - Why web components, understanding how Wcs interplay with other libraries, who’s using them and why